bssilva06/comic-portfolio/public/images/README.md

 ## Important Notes:

-⚠️ **These images are NOT committed to GitHub** (protected by `.gitignore`)
+⚠️ **Image files are NOT included in this repository** (protected by `.gitignore`)

-- This protects your artwork from being publicly downloadable
-- You'll need to manually transfer these images between computers
-- Images will be uploaded directly to your hosting service (Netlify/Vercel)
+- The folder structure is maintained for organizational purposes
+- Actual image files are stored locally and on the hosting service
+- Images are protected from unauthorized downloading and distribution
+- Only `.gitkeep` and documentation files are tracked in version control

-## File Naming Best Practices:
+## File Naming Conventions:

-- Use lowercase with hyphens: `my-comic-page-1.jpg`
+- Lowercase with hyphens: `my-comic-page-1.jpg`
-- Be descriptive: `winter-knight-cover.jpg` instead of `img1.jpg`
+- Descriptive names: `winter-knight-cover.jpg` instead of `img1.jpg`
-- Include sequence numbers for pages: `page-01.jpg`, `page-02.jpg`
+- Sequential numbering for pages: `page-01.jpg`, `page-02.jpg`